rvsrvs/jasdev.github.io/about.md

 ### About

-I’m an aspiring researcher and educator in New York.
-Outside of Distillations, I spend my time cycling (mostly indoors), [listening to dance music](https://soundcloud.com/jasdev-singh) (trance, melodic dubstep, progressive, deep, and tech house), and nerding out over poetry and math.
+I’m an aspiring educator and researcher in New York.
+Outside of Distillations, I spend my time running, [listening to dance music](https://soundcloud.com/jasdev-singh), and nerding out over poetry and mathematics.

-Currently, I spend my work days on [Peloton](https://www.onepeloton.com/)’s engineering team and previously did the same on [Tumblr](https://www.tumblr.com/) and [Imgur](https://imgur.com/)’s.
-Prior, I interned at Twitter ([KPCB ’13](http://kpcbfellows.com/)), Fitocracy, and Microsoft while studying mathematics at [UVA](http://www.virginia.edu/) (SEAS ’14).
-And in between, I took breaks to attend the [Recurse Center](https://www.recurse.com) (F1 ’15), Orbital’s [Engineering Management Studio](https://orbital.nyc/studios/) (Fall ’18), and [Advanced Functional Programming](http://afp.school) (Summer ’19).
+Currently, I’m second-timing it at the [Recurse Center](https://www.recurse.com) (earlier, F1 ’15) in their Spring 2, ’20 batch—the [first remote cohort](https://www.recurse.com/blog/152-RC-is-online-only-until-at-least-May).
+Prior, I spent three and a half years on [Peloton](https://www.onepeloton.com/)’s engineering team and previously worked on [Tumblr](https://www.tumblr.com/) and [Imgur](https://imgur.com/)’s.
+Before that, I interned at Twitter ([KPCB ’13](http://kpcbfellows.com/)), Fitocracy, and Microsoft while studying mathematics at [UVA](http://www.virginia.edu/) (SEAS ’14).
+And in between, I took breaks to attend Orbital’s [Engineering Management Studio](https://orbital.nyc/studios/) (Fall ’18) and [Advanced Functional Programming](http://afp.school) (Summer ’19).

 I’m originally from and grew up in [Fairfax Station, Virginia](http://en.wikipedia.org/wiki/Fairfax_Station,_Virginia).